Not sure if Le Macaron French Pastries is right for you?

 Potential Mitigations

-- Your attorney must carefully analyze the details and potential implications of the litigation disclosed in Item 3.
+- A franchise attorney should carefully review the details of the litigation disclosed in Item 3 and explain the potential implications.

 Disclosure & Representation Risks